Debt Settlement vs Bankruptcy: Which is Best?

 Debt settlement companies may place some demanding restrictions on you, and in the short term, this will increase your total debt and worsen your financial situation.
 In addition to requesting that you stop making monthly payments, they may ask that you place yourself on a budget, stop spending money on luxuries, stop acquiring new debt, and start putting every penny you have towards the settlement.

 Pros and Cons of Debt Settlement and Bankruptcy

 Neither of these processes are free or easy.
-With bankruptcy, you may pay up to $2,000 for Chapter 7 and $4,000 for Chapter 13 (including filing fees and legal fees) while debt settlement is charged as a fixed percentage of the debt or the money saved.
+With bankruptcy, you may pay up to $2,000 for Chapter 7 and $4,000 for Chapter 13 (including filing fees and legal fees) while debt settlement is charged as a percentage of the debt.

-As mentioned already, both methods can also damage your credit score.
-But ultimately, they will clear your debts and the responsibilities that go with them.
+As mentioned already, both methods may also damage your credit score.
+But ultimately, they will resolve your debts and the responsibilities that go with them.
 If you’ve been losing sleep because of your debt, this can feel like a godsend—a massive weight lifted off your shoulders.